Step syntax

 Back to top

-The following control types can be described more specifically by a name, a text string:
+The following object types can be described more specifically by a name, a text string:

 button, checkbox, combo box, input, radio button, text box, toggle.